From its health benefits to its origin, here are some jaw-dropping facts about puckering up.

 15. Kissing Has Amazing Health Benefits!

-Making out with your partner is just what the doctor perscribes.
-Kissing burns calories (about 2-3 per minute, to be exact), strengthens your immune system, relieves aches and pains, and prevents cavities!
+Making out with your partner is just what the doctor prescribed.
+Kissing burns calories (specifically, about two to three per minute), strengthens your immune system, relieves aches and pains, and prevents cavities!
 I mean, who knew how healthy swapping spit could be?